-- If your MGH facility serves adult homeless populations over the age of 22 via separate funding, you must have policies and practices to separate MGH youth from the older adult population. - MGH projects must have an agreement with an age-appropriate emergency shelter that can accommodate pregnant or parenting youth and their dependent children in circumstances when there are no current MGH openings. - Your program must be prepared and able to serve pregnant and parenting youth of all ages from 16 through 21, including females and males. - You must provide direct on-site supervision at all times.
-Family host homes and scattered apartment models are exempt from this rule. - You must ensure your staff is trained to interact with youth experiencing or at risk of experiencing any form of trafficking, sexual exploitation, or other similar traumatic experiences. - You must ensure youth and young adults exiting your program leave to a safe and appropriate housing option.
+- If your TLP serves adult homeless populations over the age of 22, you must have policies and practices to separate the TLP youth from the older adult population. - When there are no current TLP openings in your program, or when a youth is outside of the eligible age range, you must provide referrals to other ageappropriate emergency shelters or temporary housing resources. - If your TLP program plans to serve pregnant or parenting youth, you must be prepared to serve pregnant or parenting youth of all ages from 16 through 21, including females and males. - You must provide direct on-site supervision at all times.
+Scattered site and family host home models are exempt from this rule. - You must make sure your staff is trained to work with youth experiencing, or at risk of experiencing, any form of trafficking, sexual exploitation, or similar traumatic experiences. - You must ensure youth exiting your program leave to safe and appropriate housing.